oraidex/Gravity-Bridge/docs/design/parameters.md

 In the future the relayer may attempt to use this value rather than require the user to set this value themselves in the settings.

+## bridge_erc721_ethereum_address

+is address of the Ethereum contract holding ERC721 tokens transfered to Cosmos.
+It's used by the oracle to determine the contract address if it hasn't been provided by the user.

 ## bridge_chain_id

 the unique identifier of the Ethereum chain, this is a reference value